High Performance Computing — HPC

 CUIT offers four ways to leverage the computing power of our High Performance Computing resources.

 Researchers may purchase servers and storage during periodic purchase opportunities scheduled and approved by faculty and administration governance committees.
 A variety of purchasing options are available with pricing tiers that reflect the level of computing capability purchased.
-Purchasers receive higher priority than others leveraging the HPC.
+Purchasers receive higher priority than others users.

 For more information on this option, please email [email protected].